TasinIshmam/blockchain-academic-certificates/README.md

 ## Getting Started

+**IMPORTANT NOTE:** The instructions for building this project are out of date.
+I'm unfortunately not in a position right now to test and update these instructions.
+If you're able to get the project up and running properly. a pull request to update the following instructions is appreciated!

+Related Issue: #4

 #### Prerequisites

 In order to install the application, please make sure you have the following installed with the same major version number.